Growth data offers Italy hope, but political crisis rumbles

 "Summer data can be volatile and there is political risk in Italy but the picture for the economy still definitely looks more positive than four weeks ago," said Deutsche Bank economist Marco Stringa.

-But last week's conviction of centre-right leader Silvio Berlusconi for tax fraud threatened to undermine the shaky coalition his People of Freedom (PDL) party has built with Letta's Democratic Party (PD).
+But last week's conviction of center-right leader Silvio Berlusconi for tax fraud threatened to undermine the shaky coalition his People of Freedom (PDL) party has built with Letta's Democratic Party (PD).

 UPBEAT MARKETS